 Among the behaviors prohibited by University policy are verbal or non-verbal threats, electronically communicated threats, threatened use of a weapon of any kind, physical intimidation (hitting, shoving, etc.), stalking, sexual harassment or assault, vandalism, arson, or any other dangerous behavior that undermines the safety and security of the Yale campus.

 All members of the Yale community have the responsibility to report threatening or violent behavior, whether that behavior is exhibited by faculty, staff, students, or visitors.

-If there is an immediate threat of violence, call 911 right away or call the Yale Police directly at 203-432-4400 (24 hours a day).
+If there is an immediate threat of violence, call 911 right away.
 If you don’t have a phone, go to and use one of the nearly 400 blue light emergency phones on campus.
 Those at the West Campus or other locations not in New Haven should dial 911.

 If the threat of violence is not immediate, please notify one of the following: